-Essentially, the working capital cycle begins when assets are obtained to start the operating cycle and ends when the sale of a product or service is converted to cash.
+The working capital cycle begins when you obtain assets to start the operating cycle and ends when the sale of a product or service converts to cash.

-Ultimately, the working capital ratio that you have will determine if you can afford short-term expenses, so it’s imperative that you monitor your business’s finances.
+Ultimately, the working capital ratio will determine if you can afford short-term expenses, so it’s imperative that you monitor your business’s finances.

-One way to do this is to keep a balance sheet, which is a financial statement that details your business’s assets, capital, and liabilities.
+One way to do this is to keep a balance sheet, a financial statement that details your business’s assets, capital, and liabilities.

-Referring to your balance sheet frequently will enable you to review how much positive working capital you have, so that you can adjust cash conversion cycles or other factors.
+Referring to your balance sheet often will enable you to review how much positive working capital you have so that you can adjust cash conversion cycles or other factors.
 To learn about other factors that will affect your working capital cycle, keep reading!